gregoreesmaa/merkle-auth/README.md

 # Merkle auth
-Library for Merkle tree based authorization on the web
+Library for Merkle tree based authorization on the web.

 ## Usage

-First, set up a Merkle auth instance.
+### Set-up
 ```
+import {MerkleAuth} from "merkle-auth";
 const merkleAuth = new MerkleAuth(options);
 ```